July 5: Join MSU In Midland for Astronomy and Telescope Night

 Jupiter and Saturn will be visible by eye and by telescope.
 The moon will be in a gibbous phase – many craters will be visible, as well as most of the lunar “seas.”
 If you’ve never seen the moon through a telescope, this will be a special treat.
 The photo shown above was taken using a cell phone through our smallest scope.

 Visit Facebook.com/StAndrews for more information.

 Date: Wed., July 5, 9:00-10:30pm

-(We are located at the next driveway east of the Grace A. Dow Library.)
+(We are located at the next driveway west of the Grace A. Dow Library.)

 (This program is made possible in part by support from the Dow Chemical Company Foundation.)

 Audience: Recommended for elementary-age children and above, and their families, but all are welcome.